kookiatsuetrong/cool/README.md

 ```

 # More complex constructor
-Creating an object in Cool! is easy like Java / C# by writing new ClassName()
+Creating an object in Cool! is easy like Java / C# by using keyword "new" and
+follow by the class name.
 ```es6
 class Student(name, dob) extends Root {
 	member name;